IWC Schaffhausen: 1900–1969

 On 1 April 1944, Schaffhausen was bombed by the United States Army Air Forces.
 The watch factory was hit by a bomb which failed to detonate after crashing through the rafters.
 The flames from incendiaries exploding nearby penetrated the building through the broken windows but were extinguished by the company's own fire brigade.

 After World War II, IWC was forced to change its focus.
 All of Eastern Europe had fallen under the Iron Curtain, and the economy of Germany was in shambles.
 As a result, old contacts and connections with other countries in Europe and the Americas as well as Australia and the Far East were revived and intensified or established.

 In the mid century, IWC rolled out its famed Caliber 89 movement.
 This mechanically wound movement powered IWC models from the 1940s until the early 1990s.
+It was developed by Albert Pellaton in 1946.
+Known for its robustness and accuracy, this hand-wound movement was notably first put into production with the iconic Mark 11 pilot’s watch in 1948.
+The movement measured 27.1 mm and featured a center-seconds hand, 17 jewels, overcoil balance spring, and the option of hacking seconds.
+It beat at a frequency of 2.5 Hz /18,000 vph.

+IWC's commitment to innovation was further exemplified by the introduction of the Pellaton winding system in 1950, a highly efficient and robust automatic winding mechanism that became a hallmark of their movements.
+This period also saw the launch of the first Ingenieur (Ref.
+666) in 1955, a timepiece designed for professionals, featuring exceptional anti-magnetic protection and a robust, functional aesthetic.